NinjaSiren/Yes-Vehicles-finally/README.md

 Thank You Jecrell for making JecsTools, Neronix for forking the Vehicle code from JecsTools ([O21] Vehicle Framework), and Mason J. Caboose for making the original WIP mod!
-Thank you for Hjkma (@Taranchuk) for the Combat Extended patch Hotfix #2!
+Thank you for Hjkma (#Taranchuk) for the Combat Extended patch Hotfix #2!

 Original mod [A17/18] video by BaRKy: https://www.youtube.com/watch?v=wnfeDeQAwEI